 The Capital City Farmers Market will soon buzz with locals buying cherry tomatoes, honey, and goat cheese, all while inhaling the mouth-watering smells of hot enchiladas and spanakopita.
 Even more excited than the humans are the collies, spaniels, Labradors, and more, who arrive in as many varieties as the produce in the market.
 This year, the Heney lot will include one more pet-friendly amenity to draw more business downtown

-The new surgical center is the third animal hospital the Kellys have opened in the area; they also run Stonecliff Animal Clinic in Bradford and a satellite clinic is West Lebanon, New Hampshire.
-The new center, currently under construction, will provide surgical care for animals.
-The Stonecliff Animal Surgical Center will also do emergency surgeries during their weekday hours.
+The new surgical center is the second animal hospital the Kellys operate in the area; they also run Stonecliff Animal Clinic of New Hampshire in West Lebanon.
+The Stonecliff Veterinary Surgical Center will also provide emergency surgeries during their weekday hours.
 “If there is an emergency, we will do our best to accommodate them,” said Dan.

 In addition to serving animals, the Kellys also plan to use the space to help seniors take care of their furry companions.
 Once a week, they will open their space to an as-of-yet unnamed nonprofit to help seniors get their pets the care they need.
 The industry-wide rise in pet care costs is especially difficult for seniors because it is often at odds with the fixed incomes of older community members.